Exterior of the small cafeteria at Plaça de l’Esport in Muro, with dust on the counter and an idle espresso machine

 Criticising is easy.
 We should also look at how Muro can get out of the stalemate.
 A few, rather practical suggestions:

-1. Subsidised transition period: The municipality could cover wage subsidies or social contributions for two to three years so the new operator has time to build up the business.
+1. Subsidised transition period: The municipality could cover wage subsidy programs for two to three years so the new operator has time to build up the business.

 2. Partnerships with sports clubs: Clubs could use the cafeteria as a meeting place for a small fee; sponsorship from local companies could stabilise income.

-3. Cooperative model: Residents can buy shares.
+3. Cooperative model: Residents can buy shares, a model supported by the International Cooperative Alliance.
 This creates a community project combining voluntary and paid jobs — ideal as a meeting place after training or for senior groups.

 4. Pop-up and phased contracts: Instead of a long-term lease, the municipality could offer short-term lease periods (e.g. seasonal or three- to six-month contracts).
 That reduces risk and allows different concepts such as a breakfast café, after-school offer or small canteens for sporting events.

-5. Public support for investments: Grants for hygiene, equipment or energy-saving measures would lower startup costs and increase viability.
+5. Public support for investments: Grants for hygiene, equipment or energy-saving grants would lower startup costs and increase viability.

 Opportunities for Muro — more than just coffee